On existence, uniqueness and stability of solutions to Cahn-Hilliard/Allen-Cahn systems with cross-kinetic coupling: Main results

 \section{Main results}

 In the following, we summarize the main results of the paper.
 The proofs will be given in the subsequent sections.
-We start with clarifying the notion of a weak solution. \begin{definition} A quadruple $(\rho,\mu_\rho,\eta,\mu_\eta)$ of functions
+We start with clarifying the notion of a weak solution. \begin{definition} For given initial data $\rho_0,\eta_0\in H^1(\Omega)$.
+A quadruple $(\rho,\mu_\rho,\eta,\mu_\eta)$ of functions

 is called a weak solution of \eqref{eq:s1}--\eqref{eq:s2}, if it satisfies the variational identities